llamabox/r-bot/README.md

 pip install --upgrade pip
 ```

-Then install Flask, cors and llama_index
+Then install Flask and the other dependencies

 ```
 pip install flask
 pip install flask_cors
 pip install llama_index
+pip install pypdf
 ```
 Then run the app
 ```